 Also available at

-2015 - present time: Postdoctoral Researcher, Department of Sociology, Uppsala University
+2015 - 2018: Postdoctoral Researcher, Department of Sociology, Uppsala University

 2009 – 2013: PhD in Sociology (field: health sociology), Bremen International Graduate School of Social Sciences (BIGSSS), Jacobs University Bremen (in cooperation with Universität Bremen, Germany).
 Title: European Health Divide Revisited: Health in Transition Countries and Beyond.
 Defended: 27 September 2013, with distinction.

 2007 – 2009: International Master in Economy, State and Society (IMESS), Economics and Business (with reference to Eastern Europe and Russia), School of Slavonic and East European Studies, University College London, United Kingdom and Charles University, Prague, Czech Republic.

 2006 – 2007: MA European Affairs (Politics), Department of Political Science, Lund University, Sweden.